Intro

 It’s okay to pass slow traffic when you can do so safely, but be careful because other drivers on the road don’t always use good judgment when passing.
 We’ve seen motorcycle accidents first hand, and it’s a sobering reminder to use caution and drive smart.

-Bring a battery pack for your cell phone if you plan to use it for navigation.
+Bring a battery pack for your cell phone if you plan to use it for navigation or music.
 Not all rental cars have a USB port, and night driving is much easier when your phone is charged.
 We recommend the Anker magnetic charger if you have a phone that accepts wireless charging.
 You won’t need to mess around with a cable and it doubles the battery of your phone.
+Enjoy a free 30-day trial to Audible if you enjoy podcasts or audiobooks.

-Filling up the tank is very easy in Costa Rica.
-The stations are full service, so pull to a pump and an attendant will ask if you want a dollar amount or a full fill.
+Getting gasoline is very easy in Costa Rica.
+The stations are full service, so pull to a pump, and an attendant will ask if you want a dollar amount or a full fill.
 Pay with cash or a credit card and you’re on your way.
 Most gas stations have a one-way entrance so be sure to go with the flow of traffic to avoid an embarrassing rerouting from the attendant.
+Plan ahead if you’re distance driving because stations are not always around when you need them.

 Dropping off the rental car